pappitti/famlx/README.md

 This project leverages the work of amazing open-source projects listed below.
 Special thanks to them for making such valuable resources available.
 The different sources explain the different coding styles in different files.
 I removed a lot of features that I did not need for this project but I tried not to delete anything from the original files when I simplified functions or objects.
 I commented out unnecessary parts with '###' so my comments can be more easily distinguished from those in the original project.

-License : it is my understanding that the Apple Licence (MIT) is the most restrictive and therefore applies to this project.
+License : it is my understanding that the Apple License (MIT) is the most restrictive and therefore applies to this project.
 See more details about the individual parts below.

 1. mlx-lm : [mlx-example-repo](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm)
 - root files